WRAPUP 4-Tennis-Federer and Sharapova exit in Wednesday Wipeout

 * Tsonga retires injured, local hope Murray marches on

-* Tournament over early for seven players on Wednesday (Adds McEnroe quote)
+* Tournament over early for seven players on Wednesday (Refiles to correct Tsonga's seeding)

 By Martyn Herman